ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 ## Joint Attester and Issuer {#deploy-joint-issuer}

-In this model, the Attester and Issuer are operated by the same entity that is separate from the Origin, as shown in the figure below.
+In this model, the Attester and Issuer are operated by the same entity that is separate from the Origin.
+The Origin trusts the joint Attester and Issuer to perform attestation and issue Tokens.
+Clients interact with the joint Attester and Issuer for attestation and issuance.
+This arrangement is shown in the figure below.

 ~~~
                                                    +-----------+